Who is Responsible for Truck Driver Negligence in Atlanta?

 Trucks can weigh up to 80,000 pounds, more than 20 times the weight of most regular motor vehicles.
 Without proper handling and care, these heavy and large vehicles can turn into dangerous road hazards.
 That is why rigorous safety standards and regulations have been established by certain government entities for the purpose of preventing truck collisions.
 Unfortunately, the competitive nature of the trucking industry encourages trucking companies and their employees to bend the rules for the sake of quicker shipments and more profit.
 This kind of behavior often results in disastrous accidents for which the involved trucking companies and drivers can be held liable.

 If you have suffered serious injuries or lost a loved one due to truck driver negligence, you may be entitled to compensation for all related damages.
-The experienced Georgia truck accident attorneys at The Law Offices of Wayne Grant, P.C. can conduct a thorough investigation of the circumstances surrounding your case and extract vital information that provides strong support for your claim.
+The experienced Georgia truck accident attorneys at Grant Law Office can conduct a thorough investigation of the circumstances surrounding your case and extract vital information that provides strong support for your claim.
 Whether you are planning to file a personal injury or wrongful death claim, get in touch with us right away by calling (404) 995-3955.

 What are the Common Types of Trucker Negligence that Lead to Collisions?